juexinwang/scGNN/README.md

 - **quickmode** for bypassing cluster autoencoder.
 - **Regu-epochs** defines epochs in feature autoencoder, default is 500, here we set as 50.
 - **EM-epochs** defines epochs in feature autoencoder in the iteration, default is 200, here we set as 20.
+- **no-cuda** defines devices in usage.
+Default is using GPU, add --no-cuda in command line if you only have CPU.
 - **regulized-type** (Optional) defines types of regulization, default is noregu for not using LTMG as regulization.
 User can add --regulized-type LTMG to enable LTMG.

 If you want to reproduce results in the manuscript, please use default parameters.